 - 4. Service parts

-Finished goods has always been the largest component among all the inventories as you will see in the following series of charts.
+Finished goods is the largest component among all the inventories.
 Basically, finished goods is made up of the following items:

 - 1. Vehicles in transit to fulfill customer orders